hackersanddesigners/ageofdust/README.md

 * Document some examples for participants on how things work/connect
 * The actual exploration - building tools for the script - will happen in the workshop

+## Latest updates - 5 june

+* direct powering ISD voice recording device with solar cells and triggering it w sensor module can be done w 2 cells and also works inside in direct sunlight.
+* powering mp3 player AND microcontroller AND speaker directly w solar seems feasible with 2-3X 5-6V cells in direct sun outside (not inside).
+Didn't add sensor module yet..
+Really on the boundary though.
+Need to test some things again, ordered additional [5V solar cells](https://www.tinytronics.nl/shop/nl/power/zonne-energie/zonnepanelen/zonnepaneel-5v-200ma-110x80mm) to try 3 cell set-up.
+* Also ordered this regulated big one 5V/1A, worth a try [via TinyTronics](https://www.tinytronics.nl/shop/nl/power/zonne-energie/zonnepanelen/zonnepaneel-met-dc-dc-converter-en-usb-5v-1a)
+* Bone conductor draws too much for 2x 5-6V cells when used in full set up with the other components.
+Better results w piezo and mini 8 ohm speaker.
+Will try again with additional solar cells mentioned above.
+Might need 4 but didn't have 4 identical ones.
+* dynamos seem to need really high RPM to reach 6V, need setup w a bicycle wheel or belt system and pully.
+* couldn't get esp32 to work, attiny and digispark are fine.
+* Suggest to settle on the digispark as controller because it has integrated programmer and 5V/500mA regulator.

 ## To Do

-* power DFplayer directly w solar panel test
+* power DFplayer directly w solar panel test > only in direct sun outside
 * power walkie talkie directly w solar panel test
-* make dynamo power circuit
+* make dynamo power circuit > didn't do yet bcs can only get 1.5V from dynamo so far.
-* study different dynamos (how to connect)
+* study different dynamos (how to connect) > DONE
-* design mechanism to turn dynamo fast without bicycle wheel
+* design mechanism to turn dynamo fast > asked Heerko
-* make BOM and order for summer camp workshop
 * (emma) play/pauze functionality DF player